zkportal/aleo-oracle-docs/docs/guide/index.md

     Here is a list of [known headers that will not be replaced](./accepted_headers.md).

-The SDK will use some default headers, which can be overriden.
+The SDK will use some default headers, which can be overridden.

 <div class="grid cards" markdown>